Working Holiday - Frequently Asked Questions

 When is the best time to apply for a Working Holiday in Canada?

-If you intend to travel to Canada within the next 12 months, you can apply any time while the pools are open.
+If you plan to travel to Canada within the next 12 months, you can apply anytime while the IEC pools are open.

 Can I apply for the Working Holiday if I am still under 18 years old?